 Terre Haute, Indiana

-Construction testing & inspections included auger-cast pilings, driven-pile retention systems, structural steel, lightweight slabs-on-deck and conventional concrete foundations, shear towers and walls, earth backfill, vibration monitoring, spray applied fire resistive materials and moisture-emissions testing (flooring).
-Patriot completed the construction-phase services in approximately 22-months, building a strong relationship with our client and the entire construction & design team.
+Patriot engineering also served our client through quality control testing and inspection efforts throughout the project.
+During auger-cast piling installation, Patriot installed strain gauges in test piles to evaluate the empirical load design and ultimately reduced pile length.
+Through this collaborative effort between Patriot’s geotechnical and construction engineers, cost savings were created for the client, as well as an expedited project schedule.
+Construction testing & inspections included auger-cast pilings, driven-pile retention systems, structural steel, lightweight slabs-on-deck and conventional concrete foundations, shear towers and walls, earth backfill, vibration monitoring, spray-applied fire-resistive materials, and moisture-emissions testing (Flooring).
+Patriot completed the construction-phase services in approximately 22 months, building a strong relationship with our client and the entire construction & design team.